lcorb822/Web3-Assignment2-Real/README.md

-# Web3-Assignment-1
+# Web3-Assignment-2
-This repo contains all of the files for the React Assignment 1
+This repo contains all of the files for the React portion of assignment 2